-So he knows who he's actually facing this time, but gets wiped like a fly once again.
-I don't think it makes much sense to bring Lloyd back from narrative death since this doesn't really add to his characterization in any way (quite the opposite, if you read on below), but this may just be a thinly veiled excuse for his true purpose at that stage of the game: He plays delivery boy for Rose and Dart, as he hands them the Dragon Buster and the Divine Dragoon Spirit in his last moments.
+So he knows who he’s actually facing this time, but gets swatted like a fly once again.
+I don’t think it makes much sense to bring Lloyd back from narrative death seeing how this doesn’t really add to his characterization in any way (quite the opposite, if you read on below).
+This may just be a thinly veiled excuse for his true purpose at that stage of the game: He plays delivery boy for Rose and Dart, as he hands them the Dragon Buster and the Divine Dragoon Spirit in his last moments.

-Even if so much time has passed that even a Wingly doesn't know those things anymore (we're never told what kind of Wingly settlement, if any, Lloyd belongs to), there's still the fact that everything Lloyd was fooled with is part of Wingly history, his heritage.
-Meru, the other prominent Wingly fighting for a bright future, questions so much of Wingly history and is always willing to learn more despite not harbouring any of the contempt Lloyd has for particular Winglies, and without wanting to stain the world with blood.
+Even if so much time has passed that even a Wingly doesn’t know these things anymore (we’re never told what kind of Wingly settlement, if any, Lloyd belongs to), there’s still the fact that everything Lloyd was fooled with is part of Wingly history, his heritage.
+Meru, the other prominent Wingly who fights for a bright future, questions so much of Wingly history and is always willing to learn more despite not harbouring any of the contempt Lloyd has for particular Winglies, and without a desire to stain the world with blood.

-This is also why Rose and Lloyd's sources of knowledge differ: Rose's knowledge is all first-hand experience.
-She trusts in the things she has fought for and the vision of the future she had with her comrades when they fought in the Dragon Campaign.
+This is also why Rose and Lloyd’s sources of knowledge and conviction differ.
+Rose’s knowledge is all first-hand experience.
+She trusts in the things she has fought for and the vision of the future she shared with her comrades when they fought in the Dragon Campaign.
 Lloyd trusts the words of a shifty stranger.
-Rose also fights to preserve, as she has always done, while Lloyd wants to remake the world because... a stranger told him it's rotten.
-He's aiming for a change that's completely unnecessary, and it's never even clear what the utopia he wishes for actually is.
+Rose also fights to preserve, as she has always done, while Lloyd wants to remake the world because… a stranger convinced him it’s rotten.
+Lloyd is aiming for a change that may very well be unnecessary and that is not carried by conviction, and it’s never even clear what the utopia he wishes for actually consists of.

-If it's to unite Humans and Winglies again, there are less extreme ways to go about that, as Meru shows throughout the story.
-If it's to make "a better world" with more progress instead of the mentioned "inertia", it's not significantly anchored in the game: Endiness is never portrayed as having problems with progress.
-Sure, the magic and technology of Winglies has been lost, but if you take Savan's words, I don't think they are needed either.
-Lloyd, at one point (in a flashback), asks "Emperor Diaz" whether the deteriorating world is the cause behind the Wingly's fading magic.
-I think it's a valid question, but I heavily doubt it's what truly concerns him: After all, he looks down at Winglies who cling to their past glory (as mentioned above), and he has sufficient strength already, which he demonstrates in the arena match at Lohan and when he brings down the Divine Dragon.
-He may state that he seeks "power" to achieve his utopia, but I don't think it's power as in strength – it's the means, the ability, as he wishes to awaken the last god.
+If it’s to unite Humans and Winglies again, there are less extreme ways to go about that, as Meru proves throughout the story.
+If it’s to make “a better world” with more progress instead of the mentioned “inertia”, this need is not significantly anchored in the game: Endiness is never portrayed as having problems with progress.
+Sure, the magic and technology of Winglies has been lost, but if you take Savan’s words, I don’t think they are needed either.
+Lloyd, at one point (in a flashback), asks “Emperor Diaz” whether the deteriorating world is the cause behind the Wingly’s fading magic.
+I think it’s a valid question, but I heavily doubt it’s what truly concerns him.
+After all, as mentioned above, he looks down at Winglies who cling to their past glory, and he has sufficient strength already, which he demonstrates in the arena match at Lohan and when he brings down the Divine Dragon.
+He may state that he seeks “power” to achieve his utopia, but I don’t think it’s power as in strength — it’s the means, the ability, as he wishes to awaken the last god.

 If it’s to make a world with better people, kinder people, I think Lloyd’s writing utterly failed at conveying that, which brings me to my second point.

-These are Lloyd's words before he strikes down one of the radical Winglies who attacks the Sacred Sister Wink in the name of former Wingly glory.
-It's true that Lloyd doesn't condone that, it's true that he has always admitted to how far he's willing to go for his goal – but when he looks down at that particular Wingly's destructive nature, Lloyd's being a hypocrite.
-Because time and again, Lloyd uses more violence than necessary without having any regard for those around him.
+These are Lloyd’s words before he strikes down one of the radical Winglies who attacks the Sacred Sister Wink in the name of former Wingly glory.
+It’s true that Lloyd doesn’t condone that, it’s true that he has always admitted to how far he’s willing to go for his goal.
+But when he looks down at that particular Wingly’s destructive nature, Lloyd’s being a hypocrite.
+Because time and again, Lloyd uses more violence than necessary without any regard for those around him:

 In stark contrast, Rose has always loathed violence and killing.
 Rose never caused more destruction and violence than she had to, present examples of which are when she spares Kongol (when he was still fighting for the enemy) twice while having the upper hand, one of those times at the behest of the group, or when she leaves Luanna to die in a burning shed as the Black Monster because she may have not believed it necessary to pierce the child with her sword.
 Or even when she joins the group to help put an end to a war despite not being involved.
 And if you want a more direct example: The radical Wingly Lloyd disposes of has a brother, who shares the same extreme ideology.
 That brother attacks the group when they’re on their way to speak to Ancestor Blano in the Forest of Winglies.
 Rose taunts him for his outdated thinking, but doesn’t fight him.
 When he shoots at Dart and Dart reveals his Dragoon form, Rose leaves it at that and walks ahead.

 For Rose, there was no other way to protect the world but to kill.
-For Lloyd, it's unclear how detailed his orders were, but he still caused plenty of unnecessary deaths just because people or creatures happened to be in his way, even if they had nothing to do with his plan.
-But despite the difference in the options available to them, Rose, who had no alternatives, has full control and agency over the choices she makes and the crimes she commits, whereas Lloyd, who seems to move around with much more freedom, is a puppet through and through.
+It’s unclear how detailed Lloyd’s orders were, but Lloyd caused plenty of unnecessary deaths just because people or creatures happened to be in his way, even if they were unrelated to his plan.
+But despite the difference in options available to them, Rose, who had no alternatives, has full control and agency over the choices she makes and the crimes she commits, whereas Lloyd, who seems to move around with much more freedom, is a puppet through and through.